Mobile phone provider reviews

 Vodafone has a number of different pay-monthly deals.

-Essential Plans are the most affordable pay-monthly option.
-They offer unlimited texts plus a choice of data (500MB to 1GB) and minutes (500-1,000).
-Red Extra bundles, meanwhile, offer unlimited UK mobile and landline calls and texts in addition to 3-60GB of 4G data.
+Red Plans are the most affordable pay-monthly option.
+They offer unlimited texts plus a choice of data (1GB to 5GB).

-Red Entertainment Bundles include 4G data allowances (8-80GB) plus access to one of four entertainment packs, with a choice of Amazon Prime Video, Spotify Premium, Sky Sports Mobile TV or Now TV.
+Red Entertainment Bundles include 4G data allowances (5GB to 20GB) plus access to one of four entertainment packs, with a choice of Amazon Prime Video, Spotify Premium, Sky Sports Mobile TV or Now TV.

-- Pay as you go 1, which gives you unlimited free minutes and texts and 500MB for any day where you spend £1, although allowances do not carry over to the next day
+- Pay as you go 1, which gives you unlimited free minutes and texts and 500MB for any day where you spend £1, although allowances don't carry over to the next day.

 - Big Value Bundles, which gives you a packaged allowance of data, minutes and texts when you top up a certain amount.
-The Bundles, unlike the PAYG1 tariff, do carry over, assuming you have a reoccurring tariff.
+The bundles, unlike the PAYG1 tariff, do carry over, assuming you have a recurring tariff.

 Vodafone is one of the biggest phone providers and has approximately 500 shops in the UK, meaning that it's pretty easy to get help.